Sichuan-style stir-fried aubergine (eggplants) tossed in spicy, savory, sour, and umami sauce.

 - 2 tsp sugar

-- 3 stalks of spring onions (chopped)
+- 3 stalks green onions (chopped)

 - Mix the sauce ingredients and set aside.
 Cut the aubergine in half and then half again and cut into about 2-inch chunks.
 Soak them in the water while you are preparing other things to prevent oxidation (browning)